tfrege/aws-utils/glue/delete-tables-bulk/readme.md

 ## Requirements
 * Python 3.10+
 * A role with appropiate permissions (see the file iam_policy.json)
-* Logging enabled (CloudWatch log or alternative... you're deleting tables!
+* :exclamation: Logging enabled (CloudWatch log or alternative... you're deleting tables!
 Make sure to leave a trace if you need to do an autopsy later :))

 ## Limitations

 This script uses AWS API's [Glue GetTables](https://docs.aws.amazon.com/glue/latest/webapi/API_GetTables.html) which has a hard limit of 100 results.
-To overcome this, the same pattern can be added multiple times to the list of patterns.
+To overcome this, the same pattern can be added multiple times to TABLE_NAME_PATTERNS.

 ## Pseudocode

-1. Traverse the list TABLE_NAME_PATTERN
+1. Traverse the list TABLE_NAME_PATTERNS
-2. For each pattern: get a list of tables that match the pattern
+2. For each pattern: get a list of tables that match it
 3. Traverse the list of tables returned
 4. For each table: invoke glue.delete_table()